open-telemetry/semantic-conventions/docs/otel/README.md

   to: otel/README.md
 --->

-# Semantic Conventions for OpenTelemetry systems
+# Semantic Conventions for OpenTelemetry collection systems

 **Status**: [Experimental][DocumentStatus]

-This document defines semantic conventions for attributes that are common across signals in OpenTelemetry.
+This document defines semantic conventions for attributes that are common across signals, describing how data was collected in OpenTelemetry.

 * [Sampling](sampling.md): Semantic Conventions for sampling.